Benozo/conduit/examples/agents_mock_llm_library/README.md

 3. **Extend Agents**: Create specialized agents for your use case
 4. **Scale Up**: Use multiple agents working together

-This example provides a solid foundation for building intelligent, LLM-powered applications with GoMCP in library mode!
+This example provides a solid foundation for building intelligent, LLM-powered applications with ConduitMCP in library mode!